jhanke00/data-pipeline/README.md

 Local server to upload data in compressed files, transform the JSON objects, and publish them to MongoDB.

+> NOTE: This will upload the same number of files, making sure to clear out the database before uploading again.
+The database should contain the same number of documents that has been uploaded.

 ## Setup

 You should have Node version 16 installed in order to run this server properly.